-Students may, upon request, withhold their address information from publication in the Student Telephone Directory.
-Such students should turn in a signed written request at 150 Administration Building during the first week of classes.
+Students may, upon request, withhold their name and address information from publication in the Student Directory.
+Such students should turn in a signed written request at 150 Administration Building during the first five days of classes fall term.

--Office of the Registrar -June, 1972
+Office of the RegistrarJune 1972